Kawhi Trade Request Opens Way to LeBron-Lakers Superteam, but Is There the Will?

 This interpretation rested on the assumption that while the Lakers could offer James the opportunity to play in a marquee market—in a city where he keeps a home—they would also need to ask him to be patient while they wait to add Leonard as a free agent in 2019.

 Now, the dynamics have changed.
-What if Leonard succeeded in forcing the Spurs to trade him to the Lakers—his preferred destination, a league source confirmed to Bleacher Report—while leaving room for not one but two max free agents to join him?
+What if Leonard succeeded in forcing the Spurs to trade him to the Lakers—his preferred destination, a league source confirmed to Bleacher Report—while leaving room for not one, but two max free agents to join him?

 That's a game-changer.